santiment/academy/src/docs/metrics/active-deposits/index.md

 ### Active Deposits

 Shows the **number of unique deposit addresses** that have been active on a particular day for a given asset.
+Refer to a [deposit address explanation here](/labels/deposit)

 ![ethereum daily active deposits](daily-active-deposits-ethereum.png)

-### Deposit-related Transactions
+### Deposit Transactions

 Deposit transactions metric shows the total number of all **incoming and outcoming transactions** involving deposit addresses on a particular day.